a. The Constitution should be as simple and as flexible as possible to allow for developments or amendments without the need for constant alterations.

-7.4.1 Confirm the minutes of the previous Annual General Meeting and any General Meetings held since the last Annual General Meeting.
+7.4.1 Confirm the minutes of the previous Annual General Meeting and any Special Meetings held since the last Annual General Meeting.

-7.4.3 Receive the annual report of the Executive Committee.
+7.4.3 Receive the annual reports of the Working Groups.

 7.4.5 Review subscription rates and agree them for the forthcoming year.

-7.4.6 Transact such other business received in writing (e-mail to firstname.lastname@example.org is sufficient) by the President from Members 14 days prior to the meeting and included on the agenda.
+7.4.6 Transact such other business received in writing (e-mail to firstname.lastname@example.org is sufficient) by the Board from Members 7 days prior to the meeting and subsequently included on the agenda.

-7.5 Special General Meetings may be convened by the Executive Committee or on receipt by the executive Committee of a request in writing from not less than 5 Members of the Organisation.
-At least 21 days’ notice of the meeting shall be given to members via email.
+7.5 Special Meetings may be convened by the Board on receipt of a request in writing from not less than 5 Members of the Organisation.
+At least 14 days’ notice of the meeting shall be given to members via email.
 Notice of any Special Meeting shall also be posted on the members’ area of the Organisation’s website.

 7.6 At the Annual General Meeting and any Special Meetings, the Chair will be taken by the President or, in their absence, by a deputy appointed by the Organisation or by Members attending the meeting.

-7.8 Decisions made at a General Meeting shall be by a simple majority of votes from those Members attending the meeting or absent Members by proxy (it has to be written, clearly indicating what they are voting for).
+7.7 Decisions made at the Annual General Meeting or Special Meetings shall be by a simple majority of votes from those Members attending the meeting save in the circumstances of clause 10.2 below.
 In the event of equal votes, the Chairperson shall be entitled to an additional casting vote.

-7.10 Each Voting Member of the Organisation shall be entitled to one vote at General Meetings.
+7.9 Each Voting Member of the Organisation shall be entitled to one vote at Annual General Meetings and Special Meetings.

 8. Kenneth Tynan Award

-8.2 The award shall be presented biennially to one theatre (or dance) professional residing in the United Kingdom who has made an outstanding contribution to the field of dramaturgy (regardless of his/her job title).
+8.2 The Award shall be presented biennially to one or more theatre (or dance) professional residing in the United Kingdom who is developing their dramaturgical practice or is advocating for and progressing the profession of dramaturgy.

-8.3 Nominations for the award can be made in writing and by any theatre professional.
-Each person can nominate one person only, except himself/herself.
+8.4 Nominations for the Award can be made in writing and by any theatre professional.
+Each person can nominate one person only, except themselves.
 Nominations need to reach the Organisation before the advertised deadline.

-8.4 The recipient of the Kenneth Tynan Award shall be chosen by the Award Panel from any of the received, valid nominations by the Award Panel.
+8.5 The recipients of the Kenneth Tynan Award shall be chosen by the Award Panel from any of the received, valid nominations.

-10.2 If, at that Special General Meeting, the resolution is carried by at least two-thirds of the Members present at the meeting, the Executive Committee shall thereupon, or at such date as shall have been specified in the resolution, proceed to realise the assets of the Organisation and discharge all debts and liabilities of the Organisation.
+10.2 If, at that Special Meeting, the resolution is carried by at least two-thirds of the Members present at the meeting, the Board shall thereupon, or at such date as shall have been specified in the resolution, proceed to realise the assets of the Organisation and discharge all debts and liabilities of the Organisation.

 10.3 In case of dissolution, the necessary arrangements shall be made to document and archive the Organisation's website and make it available to the public permanently.

-10.4 Similarly, all the relevant documents concerning the history and the work of the Organisation, including publicity material and other archived documents shall be deposited with a pubic organisation (library, museum, or higher educational institution), securing public access to it for research purposes.
+10.5 Similarly, all the relevant documents concerning the history and the work of the Organisation, including publicity material and other archived documents shall be deposited with a public organisation (library, museum, or higher educational institution), securing public access to it for research purposes.